Configuring

 nginx.ingress.kubernetes.io/proxy-ssl-verify: 'on'

 Ingress annotations can be overridden by specifying an alternative set of annotations on an endpoint.
-The following code snippet is an example of overriding the annotations set on an EventGateway gateway endpoint ingress.
+The following code snippet is an example of overriding the annotations set on an operator-managed EventGateway gateway endpoint ingress.

 apiVersion: events.ibm.com/v1beta1